 When you plan your next day, look at your calendar and wherever you see a time window – fill it with tasks from your task list.

 How do you decide which tasks to choose?
 Consider your priorities, how much time you have, and your level of energy.
 This way you make sure that the tasks you select are the most appropriate for that time window.

-Of course, if you’re working on your laptop, you want to make sure you have it with you during that time window, and that there’s Internet available nearby.
+Of course, if you’re working on your laptop, you want to make sure you have it with you during that time window, and that there’s wifi available nearby.

 Why it makes sense to plan ahead

-As a digital nomad, when you combine travel with work, you won’t always be sitting at a desk or find yourself in the vicinity of a laptop-friendly cafe.
+As a digital nomad, when you combine travel with work, you won’t always be sitting at a desk or find yourself in the vicinity of a laptop-friendly cafe or a coworking space.
 You want to plan ahead.

-Assign the relevant tasks to the appropriate time windows the night before, and save yourself any time-wasting hesitations on the next day.
+Assign the relevant tasks to the appropriate time windows the night before.
+That way you will save yourself any time-wasting hesitations on the next day.

 Planning ahead saves you not only time, but also a lot of mental energy.
 Decision making in general can take up too much energy that you can otherwise dedicate to other things.
 In psychology this is called “decision fatigue“.

 Being in a foreign country already requires a lot from you in terms of decision making.
 At home you are used to how things are and many day-to-day actions are more or less automated.

 Abroad this isn’t always the case.
 You do have to invest more effort in getting to know how things work around you.